constructor-igor/TechSugar/README.md

 * Transaction in .NET.
 * Inversion of Control (IoC).
 * Unit testing (NUnit).
 Best practicies.
-* [How to track an object which is Out of Scope while Debugging] (http://abhijitjana.net/2010/10/20/how-to-track-an-object-which-is-out-of-scope-while-debugging/)?
+* [How to track an object which is Out of Scope while Debugging ?] (http://abhijitjana.net/2010/10/20/how-to-track-an-object-which-is-out-of-scope-while-debugging/)
 * ILMerge Utility.
 Introduction & sample.